Rchristiani/es6-easy-wins/talk.md

 gob.finalCountdown();
 ```

-Maybe we have a class called `Europe` and we want to play and intro or something...The one problem here is that when you write `setInterval(function(){...});` the `this` keyword is scoped to the window.
+Maybe we have a class called `Europe` and we want to play an intro or something...The one problem here is that when you write `setInterval(function(){...});` the `this` keyword is scoped to the window.
 Or the global scope.
+So the above will print out `NaN`.

+However if we change the callback function inside of the `setInterval` call to be an arrow function, the scope of the function will be that in which it was created, therefore the `Europe` class.

 ```
 class Europe {